All Episodes

 Yeah.

-Oh, I think now, what about people that are more inland?
+I think now, what about people that are more inland?

-What's gonna happen in Orlando, for example?
+What's going to happen in Orlando, for example?

-Well, uh sorry, on the east coast of Florida.
+I'm sorry, on the east coast of Florida.

-Uh, you know, Ian came across there.
+You know, Ian came across there.

 As soon as the center gets to the coast, that's when the wind is really going to start cranking in.

-It'll be cranking up at Daytona Beach and St. Augustine and places like that uh very late tonight and tomorrow morning.
+It'll be cranking up at Daytona Beach and St. Augustine and places like that very late tonight and tomorrow morning.

 Yeah.

-Uh Joe will check in tomorrow when we're on the air.
+Joe, we'll check in tomorrow when we're on the air.

-The one thing I will say, thank God the Governor DeSantis doesn't have to count on Kamala Harris for any help or assistance, especially after her cheap shot this week, but we'll put that aside for another day.
+The one thing I will say, thank God Governor DeSantis doesn't have to count on Kamala Harris for any help or assistance, especially after her cheap shot this week.

 Anyway, 800-941-SHAWN, our number if you want to be a part of the program.

-Music He's always been a street fighter who takes on the system.
+He's always been a street fighter who takes on the system.

 And Hannity is doing it today.

-Fighting left wing powers who want to stamp out conservative voices, fighting fire with fire.
+Fighting left-wing powers who want to stamp out conservative voices, fighting fire with fire.

 Export Selection